-- local governments, urban developers, schools, golf clubs and other licensees that use large volumes, to improve water use efficiency, reduce demand for groundwater and assess water needs and alternative water supply options - Water Corporation as our partner in the Waterwise Council program, to encourage the participation of local councils in a program which began in 2009 and now includes all but one of the 16 urban local councils across Gnangara as endorsed Waterwise Councils - peak bodies, as well as directly with horticulturalists to focus on improving water use efficiency, compliance with licence conditions and options to reduce total water use in the future.
+- Local governments, urban developers, schools, golf clubs and other licensees that use large volumes, to improve water use efficiency, reduce demand for groundwater and assess water needs and alternative water supply options. - Water Corporation as our partner in the Waterwise Council program, to encourage the participation of local councils in a program which began in 2009 and for this reporting period included all but one of the 16 urban local councils across Gnangara as endorsed Waterwise Councils. - Peak bodies, as well as directly with horticulturalists to focus on improving water use efficiency, compliance with licence conditions and options to reduce total water use in the future.